Tesla Press Information

 - 4 year, 50,000 mile limited warranty

-Model S can parallel, and perpendicularly park itself, eliminating the need for drivers to worry about complex parking maneuvers.
-When driving at low speeds around cities, a “P” will appear on the Instrument Panel when the Tesla detects a parking spot.
-The Autopark guide will appear on the touchscreen along with the rear camera display, and, once activated, Autopark will begin to park itself by controlling steering and vehicle speed.
+- Autopark – When driving at low speeds on urban streets, a “P” will appear on the Instrument Panel when a Tesla detects a parking spot.
+The Autopark guide will appear on the touchscreen along with the rear camera display, and, once activated, Autopark will begin to maneuver the vehicle into the parking space by controlling vehicle speed, gear changes and steering.

 A critical component of the adoption of electric vehicles is to create a seamless and convenient charging experience wherever customers choose to travel.
 Tesla owners can enjoy the convenience of plugging in anywhere to charge.
 Whether it's at home, in the office, or on a long distance road trip, Tesla has you covered.